cloudoi-kuku/sturgis/docs/deployment/DOCKER-README.md

 ## 🎉 Success!

-Your MS Project Configuration Tool is now running in Docker! 🚀
+Your Project Configuration Tool is now running in Docker! 🚀

 Access it at: **http://localhost**